aroberge/reeborg-howto/src/checklist.md

 * _A good mini-language should be complemented with a good set of attractive and meaningful problems for students to solve._

   * I completely agree.
-Reeborg's World include a small set of such programming tasks \(worlds\) ... and I am counting on you to increase the number of such tasks available! :-\)
+Reeborg's World include a small set of such programming tasks \(worlds\) ... and I am counting on you to increase the number of such tasks available! :smiley:

 I do have one disagreement with the traditional mini-language approach: I believe that students can be more motivated to learn programming if they are using a "real" programming language rather than an artificial and limited one made up only to teach basic programming concepts.

-[^3]: Brusilovsky, P., Calabrese, E., Hvorecky, J., Kouchnirenko, A., and Miller, P. \(1997\) _Mini-languages: A Way to Learn Programming Principles.
-Education and Information Technologies_ 2 \(1\), pp. 65-83.